Ichimoku cloud analysis: EUR/USD, USD/JPY, NZD/USD

 EUR/USD, “Euro vs US Dollar”

-EUR/USD has pushed off the support level.
+EURUSD is correcting inside the Triangle pattern.
 The instrument is going below the Ichimoku Cloud, which suggests a downtrend.
-A test of the lower border of the Cloud at 1.0755 is expected, followed by falling to 1.0505.
+A test of the lower border of the Cloud at 1.0715 is expected, followed by falling to 1.0525.
 An additional signal confirming the decline will be a bounce off the upper border of the descending channel.
 The scenario can be cancelled by a breakaway of the upper border of the Cloud and securing above 1.0875, which will mean further growth to 1.0965.
+The scenario can be confirmed by a breakaway of the lower border of the Triangle pattern and securing under 1.0625.

 USD/JPY, “US Dollar vs Japanese Yen”

-USD/JPY is testing the Tenkan-Sen line.
+USDJPY is testing the upper border of the bullish channel.
 The instrument is going above the Ichimoku Cloud, which suggests an uptrend.
-A test of the upper border of the Cloud at 131.15 is expected, followed by growth to 135.05.
+A test of the Tenkan-Sen line of the Cloud at 133.05 is expected, followed by growth to 136.55.
 An additional signal confirming the decline will be a bounce off the lower border of the bullish channel.
 The scenario can be cancelled by a breakaway of the lower border of the Cloud and securing under 130.25, which will mean further falling to 129.35.

 NZD/USD, “New Zealand Dollar vs US Dollar”

-NZD/USD is correcting by the Head and Shoulders pattern.
+NZDUSD is pushing off the resistance level.
 The instrument is going below the Ichimoku Cloud, which suggests a downtrend.
-A test of the lower border of the Cloud at 0.6365 is expected, followed by falling to 0.6175.
+A test of the lower border of the Cloud at 0.6325 is expected, followed by falling to 0.6135.
 An additional signal confirming the decline will be a bounce off the upper border of the descending channel.
 The scenario can be cancelled by a breakaway of the upper border of the Cloud and securing above 0.6420, which will mean further growth to 0.6515.
-The scenario can be confirmed by a breakaway of the lower border of the Head and Shoulders pattern and securing under 0.6265.

 Before you enter foreign exchange and stock markets, you have to remember that trading currencies and other investment products is trading in nature and always involves a considerable risk.
 As a result of various financial fluctuations, you may not only significantly increase your capital, but also lose it completely.
 Therefore, our clients have to assure RoboForex that they understand all the possible consequences of such risks, they know all the specifics, rules and regulations governing the use of investment products, including corporate events, resulting in the change of underlying assets.
 Client understands that there are special risks and features that affect prices, exchange rates and investment products.